Igalia/ref-cpp/milestones/README.md

 ## [Milestone 2: Re-express test.c as raw WebAssembly](./m2/)

-## Overview

-We would like to propose some language extensions to C and C++ to fix this problem.
+We would like to propose some language extensions to C and C++ to fix the cycle problem shown by milestone 1.
 To keep the discussion concrete, we will first show the kind of WebAssembly that we would like LLVM to produce, and test it to show that it solves the cycle problems.
 This test will also allow us to examine different characteristics of the proposed solution.

 Therefore this milestone is the same as [milestone 0](../m0/), but with the C program replaced with corresponding WebAssembly, and "compiled" by